New York Journal-American: Staff

 Beginning in 1938, Max Kase (1898–1974) was the sports editor until the newspaper expired in 1966.
 The fashion editor was Robin Chandler Duke.

 Jack O'Brian (1914–2000) was television critic for the Journal-American and exposed the 1958 quiz-show scandal that involved cheating on the popular television program Twenty-One.
 O'Brian was a supporter of Senator Joseph McCarthy and his series of published attacks on CBS News and WCBS-TV reporter Don Hollenbeck, may have been a major factor in Hollenbeck's eventual suicide, referenced in the 1986 HBO film Murrow and the 2005 motion picture Good Night, and Good Luck.

 Ford Frick (1894–1978) was a sportswriter for the American before becoming president of baseball's National League (1934–1951), then commissioner of Major League Baseball (1951–1965).
-Frick was hired by Wilton S. Farnsworth, who was sports editor of the American from 1914–1937 until becoming a boxing promoter.
+Frick was hired by Wilton S. Farnsworth, who was sports editor of the American from 1914 to 1937 until becoming a boxing promoter.

 Bill Corum was a sportswriter for the Journal-American who also served nine years as president of the Churchill Downs race track.
 Frank Graham covered sports there from 1945 to 1965 and was inducted in the Baseball Hall of Fame, as were colleagues Charley Feeney and Sid Mercer.

 Before becoming a news columnist elsewhere, Jimmy Breslin was a Journal-American sportswriter in the early 1960s.
 He authored the book Can't Anybody Here Play This Game? chronicling the season of the 1962 New York Mets.

-Sheilah Graham (1904-1988) was a reporter for the Journal-American before gaining fame as a gossip columnist and as an acquaintance of F. Scott Fitzgerald.
+Sheilah Graham (1904–1988) was a reporter for the Journal-American before gaining fame as a gossip columnist and as an acquaintance of F. Scott Fitzgerald.

-William V. Finn, a staff photographer, died on the morning of June 25, 1958 while photographing the aftermath of a fiery collision between the tanker Empress Bay and cargo ship Nebraska in the East River.
+William V. Finn, a staff photographer, died on the morning of June 25, 1958, while photographing the aftermath of a fiery collision between the tanker Empress Bay and cargo ship Nebraska in the East River.
 Finn was a past-president of the New York Press Photographers Association and was the second of only two of the association's members to die in the line of duty.

 Photographs

-The newspaper was famous for publishing many photographs with the "Journal-American Photo" credit line as well as news photographs from Associated Press and other wire services.
+The newspaper was famous for publishing many photographs with the "Journal-American Photo" credit line as well as news photographs from the Associated Press and other wire services.